 Sales of Personal Information.
 Like most companies, we allow certain third party advertising partners to place tracking technology such as cookies and pixels on our websites.
 This technology allows these advertising partners to receive information about your activities on our website, which is then associated with your browser or device.
 These companies may use this data to serve you more relevant ads as you browse the internet.
 Under some state laws, sharing data for online advertising may be considered a “sale” of information.
 Except for this limited sharing, SBBCollege does not sell any of your information.
-You can opt out of this sharing by clicking on the “Do Not Sell My Info / Cookies” link on our website.
+SBBCollege has no actual knowledge of any sales of Personal Information of minors under 16 years of age.

 HOW WE PROTECT YOUR INFORMATION